opensearch-project/k-NN/DEVELOPER_GUIDE.md

 ```

 Team has to replace minimum JDK version 14 as it was not an LTS release.
 JDK 14 should still work for most scenarios.
+In addition to this, the plugin has been tested with JDK 17, and this JDK version is fully supported.

 #### CMake